PCI (PCI DSS) Consultancy Services

 We offer specially developed PCI DSS consultancy support for Smaller Businesses.

-Prior to commencing the PCI DSS process, it is worth noting that in addition to its PCI DSS expertise, IT Governance has an extensive history of ISO/IEC 27001 implementation, therefore mapping ISO27001 with PCI DSS should be given serious consideration at an early stage.
+Before commencing the PCI DSS process, it is worth noting that in addition to its PCI DSS expertise, IT Governance has an extensive history of ISO/IEC 27001 implementation.
+Mapping ISO27001 with PCI DSS should be given serious consideration at an early stage.

 Stages of the PCI DSS Consultancy Project

-IT Governance divides the PCI DSS compliance project into various stages:
+IT Governance divides the PCI DSS compliance project into the following stages:

 PCI DSS Scoping